HighPriest/client/README.md

 ## Configuration
 Take the sample config and modify it according to your server configuration.

+### Greetings
+The speech bubble being shown at the page load, can be disabled by clearing the `greetings.bubble` line from config.json

 ### Proto(col)
 For prot(col) you really have two options, either `http`, or `https`, depending on your server configuration.
 The same goes for websocket proto(col).
 If the LiveMatrix Server instance is behind a reverse_proxy, you are going to want to use `wss`, or `ws` when both the JS application and LiveMatrix server, run on the same, local, development machine.